lacanoid/datalink/README.md

 Using
 -----

+To be written...

-To be written.
-In the meantime, see tests for examples.
+In the meantime, see tests for some examples.